naridas/CV/README.md

 #### Practical

-Coming from an Engineering background, I have a practical mindset therefore think what is necessary/feasible to get the MVP with my current skills/timeframe.
-For example in the Final Project (Doocracy), my group discussed using Angular with Ruby on Rails which we researched.
-From the research I concluded it was unnecessary for our MVP so I suggested using jQuery instead for our MVP since it does the things we need for our MVP but in a simpler manner.
+I have developed a practical mindset all thanks to my background in engineering which allows me to think what is necessary/feasible to get the MVP with my current skills given a timeframe.
+For my Final Group Project (Doocracy), we discussed using Angular with Ruby on Rails.
+We researched on how to implement it, from that research I concluded it was unnecessary for our MVP so I suggested using jQuery instead for our MVP since it does the things we need for our MVP but in a simpler manner.

 #### Fast Learner